How Does Cocaine Affect the Brain?

 Brain Changes From Cocaine May Be Permanent

 These long-term effects in the brain seem to be nearly permanent.
 While it is possible to stop using cocaine after becoming addicted, doing so is challenging.
-It requires professional treatment and ongoing support, and even then some people relapse.
+It requires cocaine addiction treatment and ongoing support, and even then some people relapse.
 A recent study with laboratory mice showed that this tendency to relapse, even after a long time in recovery, may be caused by permanent or near-permanent changes the drug makes to the brain.

 In the study the researchers allowed mice to self-administer cocaine for several hours a day for five days in a row.
 The mice in one group then had to abstain for 60 days and at the end of the abstinence period were given one dose of cocaine.
 A control group, which never had cocaine in the past, was also given cocaine dose at the same time.